 I’ve been recently reminded of an incident that happened several years ago.
-In the grand scheme of things, it was pretty minor, but was nonetheless evidence that God answers prayer in even more detail than we ask for.
+It was pretty minor in the grand scheme of things but proved that God answers prayer in even more detail than we ask.
 One day the electricity in most of the outlets in my apartment suddenly stopped working.
-This went on for over a week, and for various reasons no one could help me.
-Not knowing where to turn I started praying that God would send me a good electrician.
-In all honesty I had in mind a scenario where the Lord would lead me to the right person, but God took my words quite literally.
+This went on for over a week, and for various reasons, no one could help me.
+Not knowing where to turn, I started praying that God would send me a good electrician.
+In all honesty, I had in mind a scenario where the Lord would lead me to the right person, but God took my words quite literally.

-The following Monday morning there was a knock at my door.
+The following Monday morning, there was a knock at my door.
 When I opened it, guess who was standing there in front of me?
 Yes, that’s right, an electrician!
 What’s more, he even had with him all the necessary tools … and a ladder!
-He wanted me to unlock the door to the garbage chute, but once I recovered from my shock I asked him if he could check out my problem.
-He did, and the issue was repaired.
-He even went to buy the necessary part.
+He wanted me to unlock the door to the garbage chute, but once I recovered from my shock, I asked him if he could check out my problem.
+He did and repaired it, even going to buy the necessary part.

 Some may argue that it was pure coincidence, but I don’t believe so.
-There were any number of other apartments he could have knocked at, or I could have been out.
-If he hadn’t had a ladder with him he wouldn’t have been able to help, as the fuse box was located just below the ceiling.
-All the circumstances combined together to provide one clear example of answered prayer.
+There were many other apartments he could have knocked at, or I could have been out.
+If he hadn’t had a ladder with him, he wouldn’t have been able to help, as the fuse box was located just below the ceiling.
+All the circumstances combined to provide one clear example of answered prayer.

-The many encouragements in the Bible to pray and not give up are a clear sign to me that God recognizes our confusion and doubt on the matter.
-It’s ok not to have it all figured out.
+The many encouragements in the Bible to pray and not give up are a clear sign that God recognizes our confusion and doubt on the matter.
+It’s okay not to have it all figured out.
 But as the Apostle Paul writes, let’s pray in all circumstances, assured that God hears us, and let’s never give up.

 Picture: Carol Schlorff